Joseph Kalimbwe: Early life

-Kalimbwe was born on 25 March 1993 in Ndola, Zambia.
+Kalimbwe was born on 25 March 1993 at Yeta Hospital in Sesheke, Zambia.
 His mother was Florence Lubinda, a primary school teacher.
 She was born and raised in northern Namibia at Katima Mulilo where her father worked as a social worker before moving to Zambia.
-His father was Donald Kalimbwe who worked between Rundu and Livingstone.
+Kalimbwe's father was Donald Kalimbwe who worked between Rundu and Livingstone.
 His father died when he was 2 years old, and his mother died of cancer when he turned 11.

-After his mother's death in 2005, Kalimbwe moved to live in with his uncle in Ndola.
-After high school, he attended the University of Namibia where he read political science.
-He obtained an honors degree in political science.
+He attended Primary School 6 kilometers outside the Sesheke District CBD at Mangamu Saw Mills from 1999 to 2005, from grade 1 to 7.
+He then attended Loanja Primary School where his mother had been transferred for 5 months before her passing.
+After his mother's death in 2005, Kalimbwe moved to live in with his uncle in Ndola and attended Northrise Basic School and later Chifubu High.
+After high school, he attended the University of Namibia in Windhoek where he read political science.
+He obtained an honors degree in political science at the university.

 Writing in Persecuted in Search of Change he explains how he "wanted to change my surname".
 He writes to his late mother on the book's first page of how he is, "constantly thinking of changing my surname to yours as i see no reason of carrying a name of the man i never known and whose family I never met", in reference to his father who died when he was 2.
 He has also expressed his admiration to Solomon Mahlangu, John Lewis, Kenneth Kaunda, Sam Nujoma and Nelson Mandela's need to change the world from its evils telling her "while I am very proud of the teachings you gave me, I am also very mindful of my own failings & hopes to find meaning in the world".
 In his publication with the Namibian Sun, he pointed Africa's inability to resolve poverty as a continent still "struggling to find its place in the world" saying:

 Writing career

 While he served as editor of a weekly political column in the Namibian Sun, Kalimbwe began writing his first book and publish political reviews in the paper.
-In 2018, he began writing his fourth book, A Fractured World: How irresponsibility led to 3rd World Economic Downturns aided by former Goldman Sachs and World Bank executive Dambisa Moyo on the Worlds Economy following the 2008 financial crisis.
-His publications include;
+In 2018, he began writing his fourth book, A Fractured World: How irresponsibility led to 3rd World Economic Downturns aided by former Goldman Sachs and World Bank executive Dambisa Moyo on the World's Economy following the 2008 financial crisis.
+His publications include: